SCORING RUBRIC

 • Accuracy

-• For detect controls, assesses the fidelity of the controls detection capability i.e. false positive/false negative rates.
+• For detect capabilities, assesses the fidelity of the capability’s detection ability (i.e., false positive/false negative rates).

 PROTECT SCORING

-The scoring rubric used to assess a security control's ability to prevent or minimize the impact of the execution of an ATT&CK (sub-)technique is presented below:
+The scoring rubric used to assess a security capability's ability to prevent or minimize the impact of the execution of an ATT&CK (sub-)technique is presented below:

 Score Description